 Source: Bureau of Justice Statistics, Census of Publicly Funded Forensic Crime Laboratories, 2009 and 2014.

 Fingerprint evidence can be instrumental when trying to place a person at a crime scene, such as from the knife used during the assault in the opening case scenario.
 As seen in exhibits 2 and 3, requests for fingerprint analysis have only increased.
-Other than DNA, fingerprints are one of the most common types of evidence that can link a perpetrator to an assault.
+Other than DNA, fingerprints are one of the most common types of evidence that can link a person to an assault.
 NIJ has a rich research and development portfolio focused on new technologies related to the development of latent prints, as well as studies related to the accuracy and reliability of fingerprint examinations.